hx2A/py5website/reference/sketch_display_density.rst

 .. title: display_density()
 .. slug: display_density
-.. date: 2021-02-13 18:02:35 UTC+00:00
+.. date: 2021-03-04 20:16:29 UTC+00:00
 .. tags:
 .. category:
 .. link:
 .. description: py5 display_density() documentation
 .. type: text

-This function returns the number "2" if the screen is a high-density screen (called a Retina display on OS X or high-dpi on Windows and Linux) and a "1" if not.
+This function returns the number "2" if the screen is a high-density screen (called a Retina display on OSX or high-dpi on Windows and Linux) and a "1" if not.

 Examples
 ========